One passion: musical Hi-Fi, since 1979

 Oxford Acoustics creates such innovating and gorgeous looking products that the British press calls us "the B&O of the audiophiles"...

-1991-1993: the divorce of my English partner, followed by mine, added to my second burn-out (you can't work 120 hours per week without paying the price, right?) push me to eventually stop all operations and give my 4 companies.
+1991-1993: a family event, added to my second burn-out (you can't work 120 hours per week without paying the price) push me to eventually stop all operations and give my 4 companies.

 I decide I will never more work so much, and that if later I come back to High-Fidelity I'll run a small company.

 1993-1995: 2 years studies at Geneva University; musicology, linguistic, sinology.
 Wonderful years... if I could spend my life studying, I would do it!

 1997-1998: foundation of Mutine Inc. in Canada and Mutine Corp. in the US.
 Exclusive distributor for actinote, Audiomat, Equation.